toantc1024/vietlaw/docs/wiki/en/models/Document.md

 3. Run the application: `python main.py`

 ## Usage
 To use the LMS, simply input your query about a legal document into the system.
-The system will then retrieve the relevant information from its database.
+The system will then retrieve the relevant information from its database and answer the given query

 ## Contributing
 Contributions are welcome!
 Please read the contributing guidelines before making any changes.